-MEP students will enroll in their First-Year Seminar together.
-During this class time, your program coordinator will lead workshops on topics related to academic, professional, or personal success.
+MEP students will enroll in a First-Year Seminar together that will meet every week during the fall semester.
+During this class time, your program coordinator will lead class sessions on topics related to academic, professional, or personal success.

 MEP students will make use of regularly scheduled study times or space.
 The goal is for you to connect around your academics and help you stay on top of your schoolwork, but you can also use this time to connect with your peers about anything!

-Each MEP student receives a four-year, renewable scholarship for $500 per semester.
+Each MEP student receives a four-year, renewable scholarship of $500-$1000 per semester based on program engagement.
 You must be in good academic standing (minimum 2.4 cumulative GPA) and actively involved in the program to maintain your scholarship.

 All MEP students receive mentorship from an upper class student in the program.
 Students also have the opportunity to become an MEP mentor themselves.
 Mentorship includes building personal relationships with MEP cohorts, and an opportunity to develop leadership skills.

 Student Highlight Q&A's